 22 Wives, submit yourselves to your own husbands as you do to the Lord.
 23 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
 24 Now as the church submits to Christ, so also wives should submit to their husbands in everything.

-As Boaz and Ruth established their marriage on love and respect, and Isa’s care is a model for husbands to love their wives sacrificially, so we do well to build our marriages on these same values.
+Boaz and Ruth established their marriage on love and respect.
+Isa’s care models to husbands how to love their wives sacrificially.
+Thus, we do well to build our marriages on these same values.

 A Wedding Invitation for you and me

 As in all good love stories, the Kitab/Bible closes with a wedding.
-Just as the price that Boaz paid to redeem Ruth paved the way for their wedding, the price that Isa al Masih PBUH paid has paved the way for our wedding.
+The price that Boaz paid to redeem Ruth paved the way for their wedding.
+Likewise, the price that Isa al Masih PBUH paid has paved the way for our wedding.
 That wedding is not figurative but real, and those accepting his wedding invitation are called ‘The Bride of Christ’.
 As it says:

 and give him glory!